Sushipool/source/README.md

 ```
 where 'tag' is any string that is used to tag this release, e.g. 'standard', 'fast, 'extreme'
 The output for the command above can be found at `../../binaries`.
 Run it the same way as in step (1).

+# LICENSE
+This code is using the No license license.
+Which means you are allowed to use the software.
+You are not allowed the modify / copy the code without the permission from the owner.
+For more information visit: [https://choosealicense.com/no-permission/](https://choosealicense.com/no-permission/).
+- (c) 2018 @joewandy
+- (c) 2018 @brantje